TTI-Chicago invites applications for the following faculty positions in computer science:

 While we welcome applications from many areas of computer science, we will give preference to candidates working in:

 TTI-Chicago is a philanthropically endowed academic institute dedicated to fundamental research and graduate education in computer science.
-In addition to producing cutting-edge research — TTI-Chicago faculty are routinely published at top conferences and recognized with distinctions, such as the Sloan Research Fellowships, NSF Career Awards, and Best Paper Awards — TTI-Chicago offers world-class graduate education.
+In addition to producing cutting-edge research — our faculty are routinely published at top conferences and recognized with distinctions such as the Sloan Research Fellowships, NSF Career Awards, and Best Paper Awards — TTI-Chicago offers world-class graduate education.
 At the same time, TTI-Chicago faculty members enjoy a uniquely light teaching load, which helps them focus on their research.
-TTI-Chicago research assistant professor alumni have an excellent employment track record.
+TTI-Chicago research assistant professor alumni have an excellent employment track record (http://www.ttic.edu/faculty-alumni/).

 Located on the University of Chicago campus, TTI-Chicago has strong ties to the University.
-Moreover, TTI-Chicago faculty members frequently collaborate with colleagues from leading academic institutions, including the top neighboring universities.
+Moreover, TTI-Chicago faculty members frequently collaborate with colleagues from leading academic institutions around the world.
 TTI-Chicago supports travel and visitor hosting through annual research funds for research and tenured faculty, and start-up packages for tenure-track faculty.
 In addition to having access to TTI-Chicago’s excellent computing infrastructure, faculty members have access to many of the University of Chicago’s state-of-the-art facilities.

 TTI-Chicago’s faculty and students enjoy the close proximity of a vibrant urban environment with flourishing culture, business, and entertainment scenes.

-We invite candidates with an outstanding academic record and a passion for computer science research to join our world-class team of 11 tenured/tenure-track faculty and 8 research faculty members.
+We invite candidates with an outstanding academic record and passion for computer science research to join our world-class team of 11 tenured/tenure-track faculty and 11 research faculty members.

 Tenure-track faculty teach one quarter per year.
 Research faculty have no teaching duties, but have the opportunity to teach and co-advise students.